This political biography/autobiography offers a unique look into the political beliefs and motivations of Professor …

 But somehow this story ended up resonating with me, and revealing a lot of the lessons that need to be learned if you want to try to make change in the world.
 This book felt very much grounded in Sim's own experiences in organizing, especially how large mass movements can be breeding grounds for conflicts between different (and often legitimate) tactics and approaches.

-I think the book ends on …
+I think the book …

 Going into the book, it was really hard to read the story through Maddie's voice.
 She was incredibly annoying, and reminded me a lot of being in university and meeting white college students who would "invade" local organizing spaces and center movements around themselves.
 I guess in a lot of ways, she reminded me of a younger version of myself that didn't know how to navigate my (relative) privilege in spaces, and maybe I'm embarrassed for that version of my self.